How do you pick which books to read with your class?

 THEME/TOPICS: culture, friendship, books, mean girls, heritage, growing up, family

 SKILLS: connecting to background knowledge, character arc, making inferences

 SYNOPSIS: Growing up is challenging and in the first novel, The Year of the Book, Anna turns to books for company while she learns how to make friendships in real life.
 The subsequent books in the series are just as realistic and well-written.
-I highly recommend this series!
+I highly recommend this series for 3rd graders.

 The Sasquatch Escape by Suzanne Selfors

 SKILLS: asking questions, making inferences, determining importance, character traits, plot sequence, problem/solution, compare/contrast